-The census is a self-portrait of the nation.
+The Census is a self-portrait of the nation.
 Every 10 years, the United States Constitution requires a count (or "census") of everyone living in the country.
 The count must include people of all ages, races and ethnic groups; all citizens and non-citizens.
-Every household must complete a census form (either online, by phone or mail) by April 1, 2020.
+Every household must complete a Census form (either online, by phone or mail - if you received a paper questionnaire).
 Participating in the Census is your right and responsibility.

 Why the Census Matters

 The U.S. Census collects details on the entire country’s population.
 This information is used to:

 - Distribute more than $675 billion in federal funding to states and communities each year for the next decade.
 Arizona's share is roughly $20 billion.
 That’s nearly $3,000 for every person counted.

 - Determine representation in Congress.